Dr Freya A. V. St. John

 - Conservation and human wellbeing

-Before undertaking her PhD in understanding illegal resource use, Freya worked as a conservation practitioner in Greece and elsewhere for eight years.
-This sparked her interest in interdisciplinary research that seeks to understand people and their interactions with the natural world.
+Before undertaking my PhD in understanding illegal resource use, I worked as a conservation practitioner in Greece and elsewhere for eight years.
+This sparked my interest in interdisciplinary research that seeks to understand people and their interactions with the natural world.

-Freya is interested in understanding the links between human behaviour, wellbeing and conservation.
-Much of her research focuses on conservation conflict together with investigating the prevalence and drivers of peoples’ involvement in unlawful resource extraction.
-However, gathering robust data on rule-breaking directly from people is challenging.
-For this reason Freya’s work includes testing cutting-edge social science techniques for asking people sensitive questions.
-She also draws on disciplines such as development studies, social and cognitive psychology and criminology in order to strengthen levels of understanding on what drives conservation rule-breaking and the differing levels of tolerance people exhibit for co-existing with wildlife.
+I am interested in understanding the links between human behaviour, well-being and conservation.
+Much of my research focuses on conservation conflict together with investigating the prevalence and drivers of peoples involvement in unlawful resource extraction.
+However, gathering robust data on rule breaking directly from people is challenging.
+For this reason my work includes testing cutting-edge social science techniques for asking people sensitive questions.
+I also draw on disciplines such as development studies, social and cognitive psychology and criminology in order to strengthen levels of understanding on what drives conservation rule breaking and the differing levels of tolerance people exhibit for co-existing with wildlife.

 My group work on various issues including the conservation and livelihood implications of wild meat hunting and the social, heritage and economic value of intertidal collection and beach gathering activities.